Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Attention with Dynamic Relational Priming

 where $\widetilde{k}_j$ and $\widetilde{v}_j$ are defined as:

-where $\odot$ represents element-wise multiplication and $\mathcal{F}_{i,j} \in \mathbb{R}^{d_{model}}$ represents a learnable primer designed to give pair-wise relational context to token-pair $x_i$ and $x_j$.
-The primer $\mathcal{F}_{i,j}$ can learn to amplify or dampen different portions of the token representation to make certain relationship discoveries easier.
+where $\odot$ represents element-wise multiplication and $\mathcal{F}_{ij} \in \mathbb{R}^{d_{model}}$ represents a learnable primer designed to give pair-wise relational context to token-pair $x_i$ and $x_j$.
 As such, $\widetilde{k}_j$ and $\widetilde{v}_j$ are updated versions of $k_j$ and $v_j$ modulated specifically to maximize relevant information extraction from that particular token-pair ($x_i$-$x_j$).
-For example, $\mathcal{F}_{i,j}$ might modulate $k_j$ and $v_j$ to make lead-lag correlations more easily discoverable if the model learns that such relationship exists between tokens $i$ and $j$.
-For a different pair $x_k$ and $x_j$, $\mathcal{F}_{k,j}$ may amplify and dampen certain parts of $k_j$ and $v_j$ to make instantaneous couplings more easily discoverable instead.
+For example, $\mathcal{F}_{ij}$ might modulate $k_j$ and $v_j$ to make lead-lag correlations more easily discoverable if the model learns that such relationship exists between tokens $i$ and $j$.
+For a different pair $x_k$ and $x_j$, $\mathcal{F}_{kj}$ may highlight certain parts of $k_j$ and $v_j$ to make instantaneous couplings more easily discoverable instead.

-\paragraph{Learnable Modulator Generation} The primer $\mathcal{F}_{i,j}$ can be learned from scratch (with random initialization near the identity $I$) or expanded, in a learnable fashion, from estimated known patterns that exist in the domain (like lead-lag relationships and other temporal dynamics).
-In the simplest case, $\mathcal{F}_{i,j}$ can be constructed from some random initialization $s \sim \mathcal{N}_{d_{model}}(\mu, \Sigma)$ and made learnable through a neural network, such as $\mathcal{F}_{i,j} = MLP(s_{ij})$.
+\paragraph{Learnable Modulator Generation} The primer $\mathcal{F}_{ij}$ can be learned from scratch (with random initialization near the identity $I$) or expanded, in a learnable fashion, from estimated known patterns that exist in the domain (like lead-lag relationships and other temporal dynamics).
+In the simplest case, $\mathcal{F}_{ij}$ can be constructed from some random initialization $s \sim \mathcal{N}_{d_{model}}(\mu, \Sigma)$ and made learnable through a neural network, such as $\mathcal{F}_{ij} = MLP(s_{ij})$.

 To potentially accelerate the discovery of patterns that are known to exist in the given data, $s$ can be initialized with estimations of such known patterns.
 An example of such pattern in MTS is lead-lag correlations that exist between channels.
-Following from \cite{zhao2024rethinking}, lead-lag coefficients between channels $x_i$ and $x_j$ for all possible leading steps $\{1,...,\mathcal{L}\}$ within a look-back window $L = \{t-\mathcal{L}+1:t\}$ can be calculated as follows:
+Following from \citet{zhao2024rethinking}, lead-lag coefficients between channels $x_i$ and $x_j$ for all possible leading steps $\{1,...,\mathcal{L}\}$ within a look-back window $L = \{t-\mathcal{L}+1:t\}$ can be calculated as follows:

-where $\mathcal{FFT}(\cdot)$ denotes the fast fourier transform and $x_i^{L}$ denotes the look-back window $L$ of channel $i$.
+where $FFT(\cdot)$ denotes the Fast Fourier Transform and $x_i^{L}$ denotes the look-back window $L$ of channel $i$.